ocean-data-challenges/2023_SSH_mapping_train_eNATL60_test_NATL60-/README.md

 ## Observations

 The SSH observations include simulations of seven altimeters data: Altika, CryoSat-2, HaiYang-2Ag, HaiYang-2B, Jason 3, Sentinel-3a, and Sentinel-3b.
-This nadir altimeters constellation was operating during the 20---20-- period.
+This nadir altimeters constellation is operating since 2019.
 No observation error is considered in this challenge.

 ### Data sequence and use